CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 The security infrastructure of the OT should be operated as independent as possible from the infrastructure of the Office IT solution.
 When using a common infrastructure, the risks arising from the dependencies should be considered and adequately taken into account.
 This applies in particular to the storage of system backups or project data on file servers of the office IT.

 ** Recovery Plan **
 A recovery plan should specify how basic OT functions can be resumed after a significant failure.
 Actions should be derived in advance to ensure the restart of production in a reasonable time after a production or safety incident has occurred.
-These include, for example, backup processes, recovery and periodic backup testing, system recovery procedures, defective component repair and inventory of spare parts, as well as alternative communication and control options for outages.
+These include, for example, backup processes, recovery and periodic backup testing, system recovery procedures, defective component repair and inventory of spare parts, as well as alternative communication and control capabilities for outages.

 The plan should be reviewed at regular intervals and at least annually for topicality and revised if necessary.

 Emergency plans and procedures must be compatible with applicable laws and other regulatory requirements.
 The emergency planning for the OT infrastructure can either be integrated into an existing emergency management or be established as an independent emergency management for the OT.
 In the latter case, OT emergency management can also be part of existing OT crisis management.

 The organization must develop contingency plans for defining categories of failures and other crises.
-In the event of failure of all or part of the OT or major communications links, pre-defined actions must be taken (eg, safely shut down the controlled process or maintain the last operational state prior to the event).
+In the event of failure of all or part of the OT or critical communication links, pre-defined actions must be taken (eg, safely shut down the controlled process or maintain the last operational state prior to the event).

 Restoring the OT infrastructure to a safe state means all system parameters (default parameters such as organization-specific) are set to safe values, safety-critical updates are (re) installed, security-related settings are restored, system documentation and operating instructions are available, and current, verified backups are restored and the whole system is fully tested and functional.